Payments in the United States: An in-depth guide

 • Sales taxes: Obligations for sales taxes differ by state and sometimes by municipality.

 The US does not have a central regulatory body specifically for chargebacks, but general consumer protection laws apply.
-Chargebacks are not just a one-time loss of sales—they can also involve a chargeback fee, as well as termination of your business account if the amount of chargebacks is excessive.
+Chargebacks are not just a one-time loss of sales.
+They can also involve a chargeback fee, and in certain cases they can lead to termination of your business account if you don’t take steps to reduce chargebacks, and the amount becomes excessive.

 If your business will need to accept payments from outside the US or in different currencies, consider these factors: